alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.

-The controlled project URL gives the confirmed project a public place to display, cite, or point to its AI Foundations Source-Line Anchor.
+The controlled project URL gives the confirmed project a public place to display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.

 The controlled project URL protects the confirmed project from misuse by others.